Bringing people together for a common good has been a lifelong passion for Dr. Rena Cotsones.

 She began her career as a television journalist after graduating from Illinois State University with a Bachelor of Science in mass communication.
 She holds a master’s degree in public administration and a Ph.D. in political science from Northern Illinois University.

 Dr. Amy Jo Clemens is the director of the Northern Illinois University Center for P-20 Engagement.
 She has spent 30 years in education, with more than 15 of those years in policy development, program delivery and student advocacy.

 A key strategy she employs in the P-20 Center is to focus on system-level activities which improve students’ progress from the early childhood system through K-12 schools and into colleges and universities.
 This type of coordination will result in a P-20 education system that has fewer barriers for the most vulnerable students and works better for all Illinois children and families.

-Amy Jo began working for the P-20 Center in 2016 as a senior research associate focused primarily on early childhood education (birth through 3rd grade) and career pathways in high school and higher education.
+Dr. Clemens began working for the P-20 Center in 2016 as a senior research associate focused primarily on early childhood education (birth through 3rd grade) and career pathways in high school and higher education.
 She has led professional development for educators focused on Next Generation Science Standards and college and career readiness.
-She has also won state and federal grants to study the effectiveness of early childhood education programs in the state of Illinois.
+She has also won state and federal grants in a variety of topics from early childhood to transitional math to migrant educational services.

 Her experience in state educational policy and program delivery includes serving as an assistant superintendent for the Illinois State Board of Education and regional superintendent in Lee and Ogle counties.

 Dr. Clemens met NIU alum Alan Clemens when they were both Graduate Assistants in Grant Hall 30 years ago.
 They married and have three grown children – Emily, Thomas and Nicholas.
 She likes to garden and read in her spare time (now that she has some spare time after years of attending her children’s athletic and arts events!).